 Brigitte continues, "I'm so sorry, Terri, I don't think my dad knew about you because if he did, he would have stayed in contact with you, I'm so sorry."

 "Oh no, don't be sorry, I've found you, I've found him!"

 For me it begged the question, does it matter if I look like someone?
 Did it matter growing up?
 Teasing over my slanted eyes or skin color was rare but once is enough to plant a tiny seed of doubt that there must be something wrong with me.
-With no one that shared that trait, I was alone and certain I never divulged those experiences to my family.
+With no one that shared my obvious physical traits, I felt alone and certain I never divulged those experiences or feelings to my family.
 I silently struggled, denied and buried the insecurities.
-Ha, like that's possible.
+Ha, like that's possible!
 Approaching mid-life and the impeding empty nest, in my 40's through counseling, I uncovered my belief that I had been a burden to my family.
-I was unexpected and unplanned in the very beginnings of young adulthood for my mom (she was 24 when I was born), my grandparent's were in their mid 40's and empty nester's prior to my mom's return home, my grandfather had worked as a carpenter and was nearing retirement before I was 10!
-All their lives were radically altered when I was born.
-Both my mom and grandfather succumbed to trying to deal with their sorrows, their regrets, in what they drank.
+I was unexpected and unplanned in the very beginnings of young adulthood for my mom (she was 24 when I was born), my grandparent's were in their mid 40's and empty nester's prior to my mom's return home.
+My grandpa had worked as a carpenter and was nearing retirement before I was 10!
+All of their lives were radically altered when I was born.
+Both my mom and grandpa succumbed to trying to deal with their sorrows and regrets, in what they drank.
 We didn't talk much at home, not deeply, authentically.
 No place to unpack the sometimes harshness of life.
 As I sat in the acknowledgment of what impact my life had with each of them, my need to be "OK" popped out larger and louder than life.
-Could this underlying insecurity been a catalyst for my need to always be right, to run the ongoing performance track, to control my life and that of those around me?
+Could this underlying insecurity have been a catalyst for my need to always be right, to run the ongoing performance track and to control my life and that of those around me?
 Absolutely!